OhMyGuus/BetterCrewLink/README.md

 * [cybershard](https://github.com/cybershard) & [edqx](https://github.com/edqx) for make Only hear people in vision, Walls block voice and Hear through cameras
 * [MatadorProBr](https://github.com/MatadorProBr) for make this list of Contribuators, better README.md, wiki

+A big thanks for all those people who contributed and still contributing this project to stay alive, thank you so much for being part of this BetterCrewLink community!

 </details>

 <hr />